Coronavirus digest: Australia to open overseas travel | DW | 01.10.2021

 Here are the latest major developments on coronavirus from around the world:

+Thailand moves to relax some of the coronavirus restrictions beginning Friday.
+It has shortened a night-time curfew which means restaurants and bars can now stay open until 10 pm.
+Vaccinated foreign travelers to the country will also have to quarantine for a shorter duration of seven days, instead of 14.
+Infections have been steadily falling in the country, with authorities recording around 11, 600 new infections on Friday, as compared with more than 20,000 cases per day in August.

 Malaysia has given conditional approval for a COVID vaccine made by China's Sinovac biopharmaceutical company to be used on young people aged between 12 and 17, its health ministry announced on Friday.
-The country began inoculating its teenagers last month, after having vaccinated more than 80% of adults.
+Thecountry began inoculating teenagers last month, after having vaccinated more than 80% of adults.

 rm/jsi (Reuters, AFP, dpa, AP)